TDA/NUI-Protoypes/README.md

 * Why just these features?
 Why can't you compare more?
 Please note that this is something I am doing in my free time.
 I neither get paid for this, nor am I doing this for myself.
 I am helping out in the little spare time I get.
+If you think I missed a key feature comparison, please create an issue (good) or PR (preferred) with the changes.
+And I promise I will work with you to completion.